-This type of golf ball has a layer (mantle) around the core, as well as a cover that is usually composed of urethane.
-If you didn’t previously know, urethane is a highly soft material that is frequently used to make premium golf balls.
+This type of golf ball has a layer (mantle) around the core and a cover usually composed of urethane.
+If you didn’t previously know, urethane is a highly soft material frequently used to make premium golf balls.

-When confronted with faster swinging or shots from highly competent players, urethane provides a higher rate of spin.
-It is best to practice with 3-piece golf balls if you want to enhance your spin and control.
+When confronted with faster swinging or shots from highly competent players, urethane provides a higher spin rate.
+It is best to practice with 3-piece golf balls to enhance your spin and control.

 4-Piece Golf Balls